 A gros ( coarse ) milled Indian cheroot tobacco, fermented with a concentrate of leaves boiled with Maldon sea salt and lightly cased with a tincture made from Tonka beans and Vanilla pods.

-NB: As with any natural tobacco product, artisan nasal snuff can be susceptible to mould if it is not stored correctly.
+Named after the poor anchorite of the Order of St. Jerome, who accompanied Christopher Columbus on his second voyage to the New World in 1493 and on his return in 1498, is credited with introducing to Europe the habit of snuffing ground tobacco, which he had observed among the Taino and Carib people of the Lesser Antilles.NB: As with any natural tobacco product, artisan nasal snuff can be susceptible to mould if it is not stored correctly.
 All of our snuffs are heat treated before packing to ensure an indefinite shelf-life whilst in the original, unopened containers.
 Our snuffs are traditionally made without chemical preservatives and we recommend that once opened the snuffs should be kept in the tightly closed brand container and stored in a refrigerator.
 Only decant using a clean, dry implement.

 Harmony of good tobaco with tincture made from Tonka beans and Vanilla pods, brings to mind something resembling cacao, or gently coffe?
 Not bad.